Inflation Watch: Inflation Ticks Up to 3%

 Housing: Housing has been steadily rising all year for homeowners and renters.

-Food: Food has become increasingly more expensive over the past year — and went up an additional 0.4% this month.
+Food: Food has become increasingly more expensive over the past year — and went up 0.4% this month.

-• What this means: If you’re in the market for a new car insurance policy, check out our guide on choosing the best one.
+- What this means: If you’re in the market for a new car insurance policy, check out The Penny Hoarder’s tool for comparing your options.

 More From The Penny Hoarder: